Participant diaries for qualitative research

 • How long they should be writing entries, and how to return the diary.

-For these reasons, diary-like methodologies are usually used in addition to other methods, such as semi-structured interviews (Meth 2003), or detailed surveys.
+As the depth and consistency of people's entries will vary, diary-like methodologies are usually used in addition to other methods, such as semi-structured interviews (Meth 2003), or detailed surveys.
 Diaries can be used to triangulate claims made by respondents in different data sources (Schroder 2003) or provide more richness and detail to the individual narrative.
-From the researchers point of view, the difference between having data where a respondent says they have been bullied, and having an account of a specific incident recorded that day is significant, and gives a great amount of depth and illumination into the underlying issues.
+From the researcher's point of view, the difference between having data where a respondent says they have been bullied, and having an account of a specific incident recorded that day is significant, and gives a great amount of depth and illumination into the underlying issues.

-However, you also need to carefully consider the confidentiality and other ethical issues.
+If you are using participant diaries, you will also need to carefully consider confidentiality and other ethical issues.
 Often participants will share a lot of personal information in diaries, and you must agree how you will deal with this and anonymise it for your research.
 While many respondents find keeping a qualitative diary a positive and reflexive process, it can be stressful to ask people in difficult situations to reflect on uncomfortable issues.
 There is also the risk that the diary could be lost, or read by other people mentioned in it, creating a potential disclosure risk to participants.
 Depending on what you are asking about, it might be wise to ask participants themselves to create anonymised entries, with pseudo-names and places as they write.

 So how can you analyse the text of your participant diaries?
 In Quirkos of course!
 Quirkos takes all the basics you need to do qualitative analysis, and puts it in a simple, and easy to use package.
 Try for yourself with a free trial, or find out more about the features and benefits.